nainiayoub/distributed-banking-system/README.md

 # distributed-banking-system
-A distributed banking system that consists of two parts: one for the client and another for the server.
+A distributed banking system that consists of two parts: one for the client and another for the server.<br/>
+Check out __More info__ for french ressources and project presentation :point_down:
 # RMI architecture
 The remote method invocation goes through a `STUB` on the client side and a so called `SKELETON` on the server side.
 ### STUB